Andy Allen (chef): MasterChef Australia

 Allen won the fourth season of MasterChef Australia.
 After making it to the final, Allen beat fellow finalists Audra Morrice and Julia Taylor in a three-way contest.
 Facing only Taylor for the final two rounds, Allen won with a score of 76 to Taylor's 68.

 Allen appeared in an episode of MasterChef Australia All-Stars in August 2012.

 He returned in the eleventh season as a professional Secret Chef, and lost to Sandeep Pandit by a perfect score, 30, in an Immunity Pin Challenge.
 His score was kept secret, but was revealed on Facebook to be 24.

 In October 2019, he was announced as one of three of the new MasterChef judges who replaced George Calombaris, Gary Mehigan and Matt Preston.

-In May 2023, he was a pallbearer for Jock Zonfrillo with Laura Zonfrillo.
+In May 2023, he was a pallbearer for Jock Zonfrillo with Lauren Zonfrillo.

 Personal life

 Allen became engaged in May 2020 and married his wife Alex Davey on 8 October 2022.
+Their son was born on 13 April 2026.